fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

    > Watch out: 1. the folder for setenv.sh has changed.
 2. Direct file copy-and-replace is not allowed.

-5. If you are upgrading from KAP Plus <2.4.0, you are required to migrate ACL data.
+5. If you are upgrading from Kyligence Enterprise Plus <2.4.0, you are required to migrate ACL data.
 Run commands below:

    ```shell
    $KYLIN_HOME/bin/kylin.sh org.apache.kylin.tool.AclTableMigrationCLI MIGRATE